I’m a political animal.

 Unfortunately, many women frame their objections in social, political, or cultural terms.
 They say “porn exploits women.”
 They say “porn makes men rape women.”
 They say “porn pressures women with unrealistic expectations.”

-Now everyone’s entitled to their opinion (although science can actually address and settle a lot of these questions).
+Now everyone’s entitled to their opinion (although science actually addresses and can settle a lot of these questions).
 Sharing differing opinions can invigorate a couple, and help them learn about each other.
 But when it comes to a couple deciding how to live, people generally relate to people, not social forces.

 So if Sally wants Jose to stop watching porn, “porn exploits women” won’t motivate Jose.
 Instead, “I feel uncomfortable knowing you watch it, and I’m concerned it changes how you look at me” has a much better chance.

-Indeed, when women demand that men stop watching porn, they often assert that porn makes men rape.
+Indeed, when women demand that that their husband or boyfriend stop watching porn, they often assert that porn makes men rape.
 Now the science (and the FBI, CDC, and various other sources of data) is quite clear about this—except for a few people who are a special combination of manipulative, narcissistic and psychotic, porn does NOT make men rape.

 But I don’t bring this up in session—because it’s irrelevant.
 When Sally says “I don’t want Jose looking at porn because porn makes men rape,” I simply ask “do you think porn will lead Jose to rape anyone?”
 If she says “yes” or even “I don’t know,” we now have a completely different conversation.
 If she says “no, of course not,” then I say that whether it’s true for other men isn’t relevant to their conversation.